Cookie Consent by Free Privacy Policy Generator

 • Funding for small organisations that will make a big impact on communities, people or the environment (Matthew Good Foundation)

 The Grants for Good Fund awards £60,000 per year to 20 charitable organisations.
 Funding is provided every 3 months, 5 shortlisted projects receiving a share of £15,000.
 The funding is unrestricted and therefore can go towards any of the organisations running costs.
-The next deadline for applications is 15 June 2024.
+Applicants are welcome to apply year round.

 Useful links